afsalthaj/fp-generator/appendix.md

 * Stack safety? - There is complexity to solve it using tail recursion.
 We don't need heap to solve this usecase.
 * A state with its combinators ineherently in recursive mode  and not in co-recursive mode + trampolining seems to be an overkill !

-More on why state monad not used here, in next slide!

 -----